Total: 93 (last updated 19 September)

 - Peter Petrou, 37, was stabbed during a fight outside a McDonalds restaurant in Victoria Road, Kilburn, at around 10.24pm on 16 July.
 He died at hospital at 10.57pm.
 Chihab Saleh, 23, was charged with murder on 23 July.
 Peter’s sister, Emma Petrou, said: “This is the second murder we as a family have had to suffer.
 Our sister, Tracy Meade, was also murdered in 1992 and still no one has been convicted.
 As a family we are deeply devastated and cannot begin to imagine how we are going to cope with this type of tragedy again especially if the perpetrator is not caught.
 Peter was much loved by his large family and many friends.
 He was the life and soul of everything and the void he has left will be hard to fill.”

 - Skender Ismaili, 30, was stabbed in the chest during a fight in Lytton Avenue, Enfield, at around 4.45pm on 17 July.
 Witnesses saw him being put into a vehicle.
 He was brought to North Middlesex Hospital but was pronounced dead at the scene.
-Ali Coulibaly, 20, Mason Harris-Williams, 24, Daniel Fletcher, 19, and Ahmed Yamac, 19, were charged with murder and conspiracy to commit burglary.
+Ali Coulibaly, 20, Mason Harris-Williams, 24, Daniel Fletcher, 19, Ahmed Yamac, 19, and Jahzeel Lewis, 28, were charged with murder and conspiracy to commit burglary.

 - Glenroy Joseph, 60, was found with a serious head injury after police were called to a disturbance outside a house in Elfwine Road, Ealing, shortly after 6pm on 20 July.
 He was pronounced dead at the scene.
 Leon Joseph, 36, was charged with murder.